 - End-user layer: The top layer is where your user interacts with your application through interfaces and processes using the core and foundation services to support the user journey.
 To ensure total lifecycle independence, a module on this layer should never provide services to other modules.

-Architecture Dashboard checks each service and application against a set of predefined rules to uncover undesirable code patterns in the following categories:
+AI Mentor System checks each service and application against a set of predefined rules to uncover undesirable code patterns in the following categories:

 It uses AI to detect, with incredible accuracy, where teams should focus on refactoring and ranks them by importance.
 The Dashboard uses the following validation rules to evaluate the architecture of your applications: